johnny-eee/online/_pages/about.md

 ## Education

-* Ph.D. in Electrical Engineering, The University of Hong Kong, 2024 (expected)
+* Ph.D. in Electrical Engineering, The University of Hong Kong, 2020~
 * M.Eng. in Nuclear Science and Technology, Tsinghua University, 2019
 * B.Eng. in Energy & Power Engineering, Huazhong University of Science and Technology, 2017